 The dynamic pricing competition

-The submitted algorithm will always be your property, we will never publish the code, we only use it exclusively within the competition.
-All algorithms will also be deleted from our servers after the competition.
-We only ask for a brief (not detailed!) description of your approach.
+The submitted algorithm will always be your property, we will never publish the code, we only use it exclusively within the competition and for academic purposes (e.g. comparing different price algorithms), but never for commercial purposes.
+In case you would like to keep your algorithm private, it is possible to opt-out of an eventual future publication or other academic use by sending us an email to firstname.lastname@example.org before the competition starts.
+With the final submission – not the test phase – we only ask for a brief (e.g. 100 words) description of your approach.
 These descriptions are only used in the performance evaluation, similar to the below paper with the results of the 1st contest edition in 2017 at the Informs RM & Pricing Conference in Amsterdam.

 Final definition of competition setup and deadlines